jbcoe/value_types/DRAFT.md

 logical state nor to the logical state of other object.

 `indirect<T>` and `polymorphic<T>` are default constructible in cases where `T` is default constructible.
-Moving a value type onto the free-store should not add or remove the ability to be default constructed.
+Moving a value type onto the free store should not add or remove the ability to be default constructed.

 Pairwise-comparison operators, which are defined only for `indirect`, compare